dotAIslash/dotaislash-examples/README.md

 # Copy an example to your project
 cp -r dotaislash-examples/typescript-project/.ai your-project/

-# Or use the CLI (coming soon)
+# Or use the CLI
-versa init --template typescript-project
+versa init
 ```

 ---